stellecodes/tp/docs/UserGuide.md

 * A parent can be linked to multiple students (e.g., their children).
 * Link relationships are automatically saved in the data file and reloaded when the app restarts.
 * Deleting a contact automatically removes all links associated with that contact.
+* ⚠️ GUI update delay: When a link is created, it may take a short while for the linked names to appear under each contact due to internal update latency.
+If the change does not appear immediately, try running another command (e.g. list) to refresh the display.

 ### Unlinking a student and parent : `unlink`
 Removes an existing link between a student and a parent contact, so you cannot see their names under each other's contact.